w3c/wpsig/3ds-reqs.md

 * These identifiers will be unique for each browser instance
 * These identifiers will be generated and protected by browser core libraries and will be generated through native API calls
-* User will have option to reset the identifier, upon resetting the user may see more friction (challenge in 3DS context) until the new identifiers are part of issuer/ACS risk models
+* User will have option to reset the identifier, upon resetting the user may see more friction (challenge in EMV 3DS context) until the new identifiers are part of issuer/ACS risk models
 * User enrollment/consent takes place outside of the payments context and does not interrupt the payment flow

 ## Acknowledgments